bjcairns/ukbschemas/README.md

 this README (13 Jul 2019), the size of the .sqlite database file produced by `create_schema_db()` was approximately 10.1MB.

-The second function, `load_schema_db()`, loads the tables from the database and stores them as tibbles in a named list:
+To retrieve the schemas from the database, use `load_schema_db()`, which loads the tables from the database and stores them as tibbles in a named
+list:

 ``` r
 sch <- load_schema_db(db = db)